Radiance Therapy Group

 Rachael also specializes in couples counseling and has completed all Level 2 coursework in the Gottman Method.
 She brings particular expertise in helping couples navigate parenting stress, infidelity, communication breakdowns, and sexual desire discrepancies.
 Rachael is passionate about working with LGBTQIA+ couples and strives to create an inclusive, affirming space for all relationship structures.
 Her approach is active, engaged, and deeply collaborative—she’s not the therapist who simply nods, but one who will challenge thoughtfully, offer honest feedback, and help couples move from feeling stuck to feeling connected.

 Beyond her work with eating disorders and relationships, Rachael frequently supports clients experiencing anxiety, depression, trauma, grief and major life transitions (particularly post-partum related).
 Her style is experiential and emotionally focused; she helps clients “get better at feeling, not just feeling better.”
 Drawing from a variety of modalities—including psychodynamic, solution-focused, and humanistic approaches—Rachael meets clients where they are and walks alongside them as they build lives that feel more authentic, empowered, and whole.
 Clients often describe her as warm, grounded, and real.
+Rachael works virtually and is licensed in PA, NH and DC.

 Contracting Senior Therapist

-Bethanne Petrylak is a Licensed Marriage and Family Therapist and Certified Eating Disorder Specialist with over eleven years of experience helping individuals heal their relationships with food, body, and self.
+Bethanne Petrylak is a Licensed Marriage and Family Therapist and Certified Eating Disorder Specialist with over twelve years of experience helping individuals heal their relationships with food, body, and self.
 She has worked for The Renfrew Center and spent many years in private practice, bringing a depth of expertise and insight to her practice.

 Bethanne specializes in treating disordered eating, OCD, trauma, anxiety, low self-esteem, grief and life transitions.
 She works with adolescents (ages 12+), adults, and families.
 Her therapeutic style is warm, collaborative, and deeply affirming.
 Clients often describe Bethanne as personable and easy to talk to.